jeffersonfparil/imputef/README.md

 Shared by both functions:

 - **fname**: name of the genotype file to be imputed in uncompressed [vcf](#variant-call-format-vcf), [sync](#synchronised-pileup-sync), or [allele frequency table](#allele-frequency-table-csv).
 Details on these genotype formats are available below.
-- **min_coverage**: minimum coverage per locus, i.e. if at a locus, a pool falls below this value (does not skip missing data, i.e. missing locus has a depth of zero), then the whole locus is omitted.
-Set this to zero if the vcf has been filtered and contains missing values, i.e. `./.` or `.|.`.
-[Default=0]
-- **min_allele_frequency**: minimum allele frequency per locus, i.e. if at a locus, a pool has all its alleles below this value and/or above the additive complement of this value (skipping missing data), then the entire locus is omitted.
-[Default=0.0001]
-- **max_missingness_rate_per_locus**: maximum fraction of pools missing per locus, i.e. if at a locus, there were more pools missing than the coverage dictated by this threshold, then the locus is omitted.
-[Default=1.00]
-- **pool_sizes**: vector of pool sizes, i.e. the number of individuals included in each pool, or can be set to an arbitrarily large value like 100 for individual polyploids or if allele frequency estimates are expected to be accurate.
-[Default=100]
-- **min_depth_below_which_are_missing**: minimum depth at which loci with depth below this threshold are set to missing.
-Set to one if the input vcf has already been filtered and the loci beyond the depth thresholds have been set to missing, otherwise set to an integer above zero.
-[Default=1]
-- **max_depth_above_which_are_missing**: maximum depth at which loci with depth above this threshold are set to missing.
-Set to some large arbitrarily large value (e.g. 1000000) if the input vcf has already been filtered and the loci beyond the depth thresholds have been set to missing, otherwise set to an integer above zero.
-[Default=1000000]
-- **frac_top_missing_pools**: fraction of pools with the highest number of missing loci to be omitted.
-Set to zero if the input vcf has already been filtered and the loci beyond the depth thresholds have been set to missing, otherwise set to a decimal number between zero and one.
-[Default=0.0]
-- **frac_top_missing_loci**: fraction of loci with the highest number of pools with missing data to be omitted.
-Set to zero if the input vcf has already been filtered and the loci beyond the depth thresholds have been set to missing, otherwise set to an decimal number between zero and one.
-[Default=0.0]
-- **n_threads**: number of computing threads or processor cores to use in the computations.
-[Default=2]
-- **fname_out_prefix**: prefix of the output files including the [imputed allele frequency table](#allele-frequency-table-csv) (`<fname_out_prefix>-<time>-<random_id>-IMPUTED.csv`).
-[Default="" which will use the name of the input file as the prefix including the path]

 Exclusive to `aldknni`: